Bohlen–Pierce scale: Bohlen–Pierce temperament

 "Chromatic circle" for the Bohlen–Pierce scale, with the third mode of the Lambda scale marked.
-The VII degree is mistakenly marked twice.

 Bohlen originally expressed the BP scale in both just intonation and equal temperament.
 The tempered form, which divides the tritave into thirteen equal steps, has become the most popular form.
 Each step is 3^{1/13} = 3^{1/13} = 1.08818… above the next, or 1200 log_{2} (3^{1/13}) = 146.3… cents per step.
 The octave is divided into a fractional number of steps.
 Twelve equally tempered steps per octave are used in 12-tet.
 The Bohlen–Pierce scale could be described as 8.202087-tet, because a full octave (1200 cents), divided by 146.3… cents per step, gives 8.202087 steps per octave.

 Dividing the tritave into 13 equal steps tempers out, or reduces to a unison, both of the intervals 245:243 (about 14 cents, sometimes called the minor Bohlen–Pierce diesis) and 3125:3087 (about 21 cents, sometimes called the major Bohlen–Pierce diesis) in the same way that dividing the octave into 12 equal steps reduces both 81:80 (syntonic comma) and 128:125 (5-limit limma) to a unison.
 A 7-limit linear temperament tempers out both of these intervals; the resulting Bohlen–Pierce temperament no longer has anything to do with tritave equivalences or non-octave scales, beyond the fact that it is well adapted to using them.
 A tuning of 41 equal steps to the octave (1200/41 = 29.27 cents per step) would be quite logical for this temperament.
 In such a tuning, a tempered perfect twelfth (1902.4 cents, about a half cent larger than a just twelfth) is divided into 65 equal steps, resulting in a seeming paradox: Taking every fifth degree of this octave-based scale yields an excellent approximation to the non-octave-based equally tempered BP scale.
 Furthermore, an interval of five such steps generates (octave-based) MOSes (moments of symmetry) with 8, 9, or 17 notes, and the 8-note scale (comprising degrees 0, 5, 10, 15, 20, 25, 30, and 35 of the 41-equal scale) could be considered the octave-equivalent version of the Bohlen–Pierce scale.